avijani/Walmart_Sales_Analysis/README.md

-# Walmart_Sales_Analysis
-Analyze Walmart data to optimize sales, understand trends, and improve strategies.

 # Project Overview:

-This project aims to analyze Walmart Sales data obtained from the Kaggle Walmart Sales Forecasting Competition.
-The primary goals include understanding the performance of branches and products, identifying sales trends, and exploring customer behavior.
-The ultimate objective is to enhance and optimize sales strategies based on insights derived from the dataset.
+This project aims to thoroughly explore Walmart Sales data obtained from the Kaggle Walmart Sales Forecasting Competition.
+The primary objective is to gain insights into branch and product performance, analyze sales trends, and understand customer behavior.
+The overarching goal is to enhance and optimize sales strategies based on the dataset findings.

 # Dataset Source:

-The dataset originates from the Kaggle Walmart Sales Forecasting Competition, providing historical sales data for 45 Walmart stores across different regions.
-The dataset includes information on branches, customer types, genders, product lines, and various transaction details.
+The dataset is derived from the Kaggle Walmart Sales Forecasting Competition, encompassing historical sales data from 45 Walmart stores across various regions.
+It provides detailed information on branches, customer types, genders, product lines, and transaction specifics.

 # Project Objectives:

 # Product Analysis:

 Understand different product lines.
 Identify top-performing and underperforming product lines.
-Evaluate product line improvements.
+Evaluate potential improvements for each product line.

 # Sales Analysis:

 Examine sales trends for various products.
-Measure the effectiveness of sales strategies.
+Assess the effectiveness of existing sales strategies.
-Propose modifications for increased sales.
+Propose modifications for enhanced sales.

 # Customer Analysis:

-Uncover customer segments and their purchase trends.
+Uncover distinct customer segments and analyze their purchase trends.
-Assess the profitability of each customer segment.
+Evaluate the profitability of each customer segment.
 # Approach Used:

 # Data Wrangling:

 Inspect and handle NULL values.
-Build a database and create tables.
+Build a robust database structure and create tables.
-Feature engineering for additional insights.
+Implement feature engineering to extract additional insights.

 # Exploratory Data Analysis (EDA):

 Answer key questions related to product, sales, and customer analysis.
-Extract meaningful features such as time_of_day, day_name, and month_name.
+Introduce meaningful features like time_of_day, day_name, and month_name.

 # Revenue and Profit Calculations:

-Utilize formulas for Cost of Goods Sold (COGS), VAT, total revenue, gross profit, and gross margin percentage to derive insights into financial aspects of sales transactions.
+Leverage specific formulas for Cost of Goods Sold (COGS), VAT, total revenue, gross profit, and gross margin percentage to gain a deep understanding of the financial aspects of sales transactions.

+# Business Questions To Answer:

+# Generic Question:

+How many unique cities does the data cover?

+# Product:

+What is the most common payment method?
+What is the most selling product line?
+What is the total revenue by month?
+What month had the largest COGS?
+What product line had the largest revenue?
+What is the city with the largest revenue?
+What product line had the largest VAT?
+Evaluate product lines based on sales performance.
+Which branch sold more products than the average?

+# Sales:

+Which customer type brings the most revenue?
+Which city has the largest tax percent/VAT?
+Which customer type pays the most in VAT?

+# Customer:

+How many unique customer types and payment methods exist?
+What is the most common customer type?
+Which customer type buys the most?
+What is the gender distribution per branch?
+At which time of the day do customers give the highest ratings?

 # Conclusion:

-Summarize findings and insights derived from exploratory data analysis, paving the way for informed decision-making and strategy optimization in Walmart sales.
+Summarize the findings and insights derived from exploratory data analysis, laying the groundwork for informed decision-making and strategy optimization in Walmart sales.